 - 5.1.
-Siphon 101.6 \pm 2.5 mm (4.0 \pm 0.1 in.) of the working solution into the graduated cylinder.
+Siphon 101.6 ± 2.5 mm (4.0 ± 0.1 in.) of the working solution into the graduated cylinder.
 Pour a prepared test sample into a graduated cylinder using the funnel to avoid spillage.
 Tap the bottom of the cylinder sharply with the heel of the hand several times to release air bubbles and promote thorough wetting of the sample. - 5.2.
-Allow the sample to stand undisturbed for 10 ± 1 minute.
+Allow the sample to stand undisturbed for $10 \pm 1$ minute.
 After the 10 minute soaking period, stopper the cylinder and loosen the material from the bottom of the cylinder by partially inverting the cylinder and shaking simultaneously. - 5.3.
-After loosening the material place the cylinder into the shaker, set the timer, and allow the machine to shake the sample for 45 ± 1 second. - 5.4.
-Following the shaking period place the cylinder upright on the work surface and remove the stopper.
+After loosening the material place the cylinder into the shaker, set the timer, and allow the machine to shake the sample for $45 \pm 1$ second. - 5.4.
+Following the shaking period place the cylinder upright on the work surface and remove the stopper. - 5.5.
+Insert the irrigator tube in the cylinder and rinse the material from the cylinder walls as the irrigator is lowered.
+Force the irrigator through the material to the bottom of the cylinder by using a gentle stabbing and twisting motion while the working solution is flowing from the irrigator tip.
+Continue to apply the stabbing and twisting action of the irrigator to suspend the fine material until the level nears the 381mm (15 in.) mark.
+As the level nears the 381 mm (15 in.) mark, without stopping the flow, slowly raise the irrigator to maintain the 381mm (15 in.) level.
+Adjust the final level to 381mm (15 in.).
+The final level, as judged by the bottom of the meniscus, shall be between the top two graduations of the cylinder but not above the 381mm (15 in.) mark.